Shiitake & Cremini Cheese Pasta

 - Salt and pepper to taste

-- Optional: 1 tbsp nutritional yeast for extra cheesy flavor
+- 1 tbsp nutritional yeast (optional, for extra cheesy flavour)

 Instructions

-- Cook pasta according to package instructions, but reduce cooking time by 1 minute for al dente texture.
-Reserve 1/2 cup of pasta water before draining.
+- Cook pasta according to package instructions, reducing cooking time by 1 minute for al dente.
+Reserve 1/2 cup pasta water before draining.

-- In a large skillet, heat olive oil over medium heat.
-Add onions and sauté until translucent, about 3-4 minutes.
+- Heat olive oil in a large skillet over medium heat.
+Sauté onion until translucent, about 3–4 minutes.

-- Add garlic and cook for another 30 seconds until fragrant.
+- Add garlic and cook for 30 seconds until fragrant.

-- Increase heat to medium-high and add mushrooms.
-Cook until they release their moisture and begin to brown, about 5-7 minutes.
+- Increase heat to medium-high, add mushrooms and cook until moisture is released and edges begin to brown, about 5–7 minutes.

 - Pour in vegetable broth and simmer for 2 minutes.

-- Add cottage cheese and cream cheese, stirring until melted and creamy.
+- Add cottage cheese and cream cheese, stirring until smooth and creamy.

 - Add spinach and stir until wilted, about 2 minutes.

-- Add the drained pasta to the skillet and toss to coat.
-If sauce is too thick, add reserved pasta water a tablespoon at a time until desired consistency is reached.
+- Add drained pasta and toss to coat.
+Add reserved pasta water a tablespoon at a time if sauce is too thick.

-- Remove from heat and stir in half the [[Parmesan]] or [[Pecorino]].
+- Remove from heat and stir in half the Pecorino or Parmesan.

-- Serve immediately, garnished with remaining cheese, fresh parsley, and black pepper.
+- Serve immediately, topped with remaining cheese, fresh parsley and black pepper.

 Notes

-- Using legume-based pasta helps maintain stable blood sugar levels compared to traditional wheat pasta.
+- Using legume-based pasta keeps glycemic response low compared to traditional wheat pasta.

-- Cottage cheese adds protein while keeping the dish creamy with less fat than traditional cream-based sauces.
+- Cottage cheese adds protein while keeping the sauce creamy with significantly less fat than cream-based alternatives.

-- Spinach adds iron and folate while keeping the dish light (Fritz).
+- Spinach adds iron and folate while keeping the dish light.